Sorry, you need to enable JavaScript to visit this website.

 Quality Standards for Military-Operated Programs

-All military-operated programs are DoD certified and accredited through a national accrediting organization.
+Military-operated programs are based in child care and school age centers.
+All programs are DoD certified and accredited through a national accrediting organization.
 Families can view a program’s online inspection report when reviewing the program profile in MCC.

-Each military-operated program undergoes at least four unannounced inspections each year including:
+To ensure consistent child care quality, each military-operated program undergoes at least four unannounced inspections each year, including:

 • An annual comprehensive fire and safety inspection